Annapurna Base Camp trek is one of the best treks in the world that takes you on a walk through the Himalayan landscape of Nepal.

 Your insurance policy must cover all the expenses relating to health issues, accidents and injuries, helicopter evacuation, ambulance transfer costs, hospital charges, medical treatment, medicine, doctor’s fee, and repatriation cost.

-There is two route option you can choose from to trek towards Annapurna Base Camp.
-You can either reach the base camp via Poon Hill or via Ghandruk.
+You can choose two route options to trek towards Annapurna Base Camp.
+You can either reach the base camp via Poon Hill or Ghandruk.

 Poon Hill is known to be one of the most famous viewpoints of the Annapurna region.
 It is the longer route that several trekkers prefer to take to reach the base camp.

 It takes about seven days to complete your hike towards Annapurna Base Camp via Poon Hill.
 However, the days to get there might also depend on person to person and their walking speed.

 Day 1: To start your journey, you must first drive to Nayapul from Pokhara.
 You can either take public buses like locals or hire a taxi.
 After reaching Nayapul, you need to trek for at least one and a half hours, after which you will reach Birethanti.